dancer1325/jfrog-applications-documentation/jfrog-applications/jfrog-cli/binaries-management-with-jfrog-artifactory/package-managers-integration.md

 ## Running Maven Builds

-JFrog CLI includes integration with Maven, allowing you to resolve dependencies and deploy build artifacts from and to Artifactory, while collecting build-info and storing it in Artifactory.
+* JFrog CLI integrates -- with -- Maven
+  * allowing you to
+    * resolve dependencies
+    * deploy build artifacts from & to Artifactory
+    * collecting build-info
+    * storing it | Artifactory

 ### Setting maven repositories

-Before using the **jf mvn** command, the project needs to be pre-configured with the Artifactory server and repositories, to be used for building and publishing the project.
-The **jf mvn-config** command should be used once to add the configuration to the project.
-The command should run while inside the root directory of the project.
-The configuration is stored by the command in the **.jfrog** directory at the root directory of the project.
+* `jf mvn-config`
+  * add the configuration | project
+    * == ⚠️REQUIRED to make it as FIRST STEP ⚠️
+    * configuration will be stored | root directory's ".jfrog"
+    * run | root directory
+  * uses
+    * 1!

 |                             |                                                                                                                                                                                                                                                                   |
 | --------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |